guoxiaowhu/GWSC_NAOC/GWSIG/Readme.md

 ## Polarization Angle
 In order to increase the polarization angle psi, we write the code _testdetframefpfc\_psi.m_ (with _detframefpfc\_psi.m_ et al) to describe different psi.
+The analytical experssion for antenna pattern function including polarization angle psi is in the code _testdetframefpfc\_psi.m_.
+We compare two ways and obtain consistent results.

 # Strain
 ## With Tensor Contraction